Netcracker/qubership-consul/docs/public/architecture.md

 bare metal servers or virtual machines.
 Agents communicate over LAN gossip, servers participate in the Raft consensus, and client requests are forwarded to the servers via RPCs.

-## Netcracker Consul Delivery and Features
+## Consul Delivery and Features

-The Netcracker platform provides Consul deployment to Kubernetes/OpenShift using helm chart based on community Consul Helm chart with own services and additional features.
+The Qubership-Consul provides Consul deployment to Kubernetes using helm chart based on community Consul Helm chart with own services and additional features.
 The deployment procedure and additional features include the following:

-* Support of Netcracker deployment jobs for HA scheme and different configurations.
+* Support HA scheme and different configurations.
   For more detailed information, refer to [Installation Guide](/docs/public/installation.md).
 * Backup and restore data.
 For more detailed information, refer to [Consul Backup Daemon Guide](https://github.com/netcracker/consul-backup-daemon/blob/main/documentation/maintenance-guide/development-guide/README.md).